DFPercush/PhysicalQuantity/README.txt

 ===================================================================================================
 System requirements:
 	- A C++ compiler.
-Preferably C++11 or newer, but there are some #defines to make it compatible with older/simpler compilers.
+Preferably C++14, but there are some #defines to make it compatible with older/simpler compilers.
+	   Tested on the following systems:
-	   Tested on Microsoft Visual Studio in Windows and and gcc/g++ in Linux.
+	      - Windows / Microsoft Visual Studio 2017
+		  - Linux Mint / g++ 7.4.0
+		  - Arduino IDE 1.8.10 (slight tweak recommended to use C++14, see installation)

+	- For Arduino/avr:
+		With NO_TEXT: 600 bytes flash memory, 15 bytes SRAM.
+		With text parsing, 12.4 KB flash memory, 115 bytes SRAM.

+	- For PC/Windows/Linux:
+		Between 70 and 200 KB memory in "Debug" configuration Up to 700 KB with speed > size optimizations.

-	- log10()
+	- log10() in standard library

-	- approx. 1KB of ROM space for hash tables.
-This speeds up parsing and output.
-		#define NO_HASHING to disable.
+		(Not required if using NO_TEXT)

 	- eval() is recursive, stack usage depends on input.

-What is NOT required:
-	- Templates
+Optional, but not required:
-	- STL
+	- std::string
-	- new/delete dynamic memory allocation (optional)
+	- new/delete dynamic memory allocation
-	- std::string (optional)
-	- try/catch (optional)
+	- try/catch
+	- Support for sprintf("%g",...) if you want .toString() and .sprint() (Arduino does not support this)

-ppOptions.h contains some conditional compilation options for limited systems:
+ppOptions.h contains some conditional compilation options for limited systems.
-	YES_CONSTEXPR            // Compiler supports C++11
-	NO_NEW           // Do not use dynamic memory allocation.
-	NO_STD_STRING    // Do not #include <string> or use std::string.
-Implied by NO_NEW.
-	NO_LITERALS      // Do not define literal operators like 1_kg.
-Require a C++11 compiler or newer.
-	NO_INLINE        // Do not use inline functions, make all functions normal calls.
-	INLINE_KEYWORD inline  // default is __inline
-	NO_HASHING       // Do not use hash tables for unit string lookups (Tables can be in ROM).
-	NO_THROW         // Do not 'throw' errors, instead use an error callback (see errorHandler) NO_NETWORK       // Do not include read/writeNetworkBinary functions, depends on socket header

-	TODO: NO_CONSTEXPR, NO_SPRINTF, NO_SPRINTF_INT, NO_SPRINTF_FLOAT

 ===================================================================================================